 \section{Abstract}

-We establish that the natural permutation representation of highly transitive groups cannot be realized as the full group of automorphisms of an idempotent finite-dimensional evolution algebra acting on the set of lines spanned by natural elements.
-For instance, for any sufficiently large integer $n$, and $k\geq 4$, there exists no idempotent evolution algebra $X$ such that $\dim X=n$, and $\Aut(X)$ is isomorphic to a proper $k$-transitive subgroup of $S_n$.
-However, we demonstrate that for any (not necessarily faithful) permutation representation $\xi\colon G \to S_n$ and any field $\Bbbk$, there exists an idempotent finite-dimensional evolution $\Bbbk$-algebra $X$ such that $\Aut(X)\cong G$ and the induced representation given by the $\Aut(X)$-action on the natural idempotents of $X$ is equivalent to $\xi$.
+We prove that the natural permutation representation of highly transitive finite groups cannot be realized as the full automorphism group of an idempotent, finite-dimensional evolution algebra acting on the set of lines spanned by its natural elements.
+Specifically, for any sufficiently large integer $n$ and $k \geq 4$, there does not exist an idempotent evolution algebra $X$ of dimension $n$ such that $\operatorname{Aut}(X)$ is isomorphic to a proper $k$-transitive subgroup of $S_n$.